Chlorinated Groundwater Treatment

 The design-builder required a treatment system that could destroy 99% of the VOCs and safely remove any of the resultant inorganic acid that would be formed.
 As this was a long-term project, the VOC control system needed to be highly reliable and provide low operational costs.

 After a thorough evaluation, the design-build consultant selected Global Technologies - the remediation division of Anguil - to provide the VOC treatment solution.
-Global's extensive engineering support, industry-leading reliability, and history of solving difficult halogenated destruction problems around the world, made them the obvious choice.
-Global engineers recommended the Model 50 Regenerative Thermal Oxidizer (RTO) with an Acid Gas Scrubber.
+Anguil's extensive engineering support, industry-leading reliability, and history of solving difficult halogenated destruction problems around the world made them the obvious choice.
+Anguil engineers recommended the Model 50 Regenerative Thermal Oxidizer (RTO) with an Acid Gas Scrubber.
 The system processes up to 5,000 SCFM of VOC-laden air, provides 99% VOC destruction efficiency and 99% by weight Hydrochloric Acid removal efficiency.

-Global Technologies' engineering resources and experience processing halogenated contaminants were crucial to this project.
-In the Global two bed RTO, the polluted air is heated as it passes through stoneware beds located in an energy recovery chamber.
+Anguil's engineering resources and experience processing halogenated contaminants were crucial to this project.
+In the Anguil two bed RTO, the polluted air is heated as it passes through stoneware beds located in an energy recovery chamber.
 The process air moves from the recovery chamber toward the combustion chamber, where the Volatile Organic Compounds (VOC) are oxidized, releasing energy into the second energy recovery chamber.
 A flow-diverter valve switches the airflow direction so both energy recovery beds are fully utilized, thereby reducing any auxiliary fuel requirement.
 This system is designed for heat recovery of 95%.
-This efficient energy recovery means the Global RTO could offer the customer significantly lower operating costs than other treatment technologies.
+This efficient energy recovery means the Anguil RTO could offer the customer significantly lower operating costs than other treatment technologies.

 After exiting the RTO, the acid gas laden air is then exhausted to a countercurrent scrubber module that removes and neutralizes inorganic acids.
 In the scrubber, recirculation pumps inject large amounts of water into the adiabatic quench through separate spray headers.
 The RTO exhaust is cooled through evaporative cooling.
 The water that is not evaporated flows to the recycle sump.
 The air leaves the quench and enters the bottom of a countercurrent packed tower scrubber, re-circulating solution to the top of the tower through a nozzle.
 The remaining acid gases are absorbed by the solution as the air passes up the column.
 The air then passes through a mist eliminator to remove entrained water before exiting the scrubber column.
 Sodium hydroxide solution is added to the re-circulating water to neutralize the adsorbed acids and form a salt solution.
 The sodium hydroxide addition rate is controlled by a pH analyzer and the salt water blow-down by a conductivity analyzer.